pgte/fugue/README.markdown

 ## TODO:

-1. Save the PID of the master into a file.
+1. (DONE) Save the PID of the master into a file.
 This can be tricky when handling master restarts.
 Should lock?
 1. (DONE) Don't kill slaves with open connections.
 1. Use fork() to start the workers instead of spawn
 1. unit / integration tests - any ideas on how to test fugue?